jeamy/golomb2025/README.md

 The solver uses recursive backtracking with pruning:
 1. Always add marks in ascending order.
 2. Reject a partial solution immediately when a duplicate distance appears.
-3. Use a lower-bound heuristic: if even by spacing the remaining marks 1 apart the current tentative length cannot be met, prune.
+3. Use a lower‐bound heuristic: if even by spacing the remaining marks 1 apart the current tentative length cannot be met, prune.
+4. Apply symmetry-breaking: the second mark is limited to ≤ L/2, eliminating mirrored solutions.
+5. With `-mp` enabled, the search tree is split across threads by fixing the 2nd and 3rd marks (two-level parallelisation).

 ● **With LUT entry** – If an optimal length for the requested order exists in the LUT, the solver starts at that length and verifies the result: *Optimal ✅* or *Not optimal ❌*.

 ● **Without LUT entry** – If the order is beyond the LUT, the solver incrementally tests longer lengths until a valid ruler is found.
 No comparison is possible, but runtime is still measured and printed.

 ### Performance
-The solver now uses a bitset for occupied distances (branch-and-bound).
-Optimal rulers up to order ≈ 18 are found within seconds, orders 24–25 usually within < 1 minute.
-For orders > 25 the runtime grows rapidly.
-Further speed-ups are possible via multithreading (OpenMP) and stronger symmetry-breaking rules.
+The solver combines bitset-based branch-and-bound, symmetry-breaking, and optional two-level OpenMP parallelism.
+On an 8-core CPU:
+• Orders ≤ 18 solve in < 1 s.
+• Order 24 finishes in a few seconds.
+• Order 28 typically completes within a minute.
+Actual times depend on hardware, but the scaling with `-mp` is near-linear for high orders.